Visa's Now Required for Tony Reyes Trips

 In order to give the crew time to clean the boat, boarding can begin after 2:00pm Saturday.

-On Friday afternoon, the last day of the trip, the Charter master will total your bill for any items you ordered, including tips for the deck crew, plus items purchased; i.e. fishing license, drinks, fishing tackle, clothing, rentals, fish filleting, vacuum packing (see prices above).
-Please tip your guide yourself, and the kitchen staff will have a can in the galley the last day for their tips.
+On Friday afternoon, the last day of the trip, the Charter master will total your bill for any items you ordered, including tips for the deck crew, plus items purchased; i.e. fishing license, drinks, fishing tackle, clothing, rentals, fish filleting, (see prices above).

 Secure parking is available at Tony’s house in a fenced yard.
 The boats depart Sunday morning and return Friday afternoon.
 Gather at your boat by 8:00 am Sunday morning; after parking your vehicle at Tony’s, we’ll bring you back to the boat on our bus.
 We will sail as soon as the tide permits.
 The boat harbor is 3 miles south of town.

 Because a full day of fishing can create hunger and thirst, the galley is well stocked for serving three meals a day.
-Beverages, bottled water, sodas, and beers are available on the honor system.
-We recommend you bring your own ice for your drinks.
-Anglers are also welcome to bring their own beverages.
+Anglers are also welcome to bring their own beverages, we supply cocktail ice for you.

 Suggested tackle list: